JEdward7777/SentenceTransmogrifier/README.md

 - The project has been configured to be able to be used in two different ways.

 ## Shell access
-- The transmorgrify.py script can be called directly with arguments specifying an input csv file, what lables are from and to and what to save the resulting model as or to process the input csv to an output.
+- The transmorgrify.py script can be called directly with arguments specifying an input csv file, what labels are from and to and what to save the resulting model as or to process the input csv to an output.
 Here is an example:

 ```sh
 python transmorgrify.py \